-3.4 Third Party Actions
+3.4 Third Party Transmission Service Requests

-Customer acknowledges and agrees that from time to time during the term of this Agreement other persons may develop, construct and operate, or acquire and operate generating facilities in FPL's service territory, and construction or acquisition and operation of any such facilities, and reservations by any such other persons of transmission service under FPL’s Open Access Transmission Tariff may adversely affect the economic value of the Facility and the availability of transmission service for the Facility's electric output.
-Customer acknowledges and agrees that FPL has no obligation under this Agreement to disclose to Customer any information with respect to third party developments or circumstances, including the identity or existence of any such person or other facilities, except as may be required under Article 4.
-Customer and FPL make no guarantees to the other under this Agreement with respect to transmission service that is available under FPL’s Open Access Transmission Tariff or any other tariff under which transmission service may be available in the region.
+Customer acknowledges and agrees that from time to time during the term of this Agreement other persons may develop, construct and operate, or acquire and operate generating facilities in FPL's service territory, and reservations by any such other persons of transmission service under FPL’s Open Access Transmission Tariff may adversely affect the economic value of the Facility and the availability of transmission service for the Facility's electric output.
+Customer acknowledges and agrees that unless specifically enumerated in this Agreement, FPL has no obligation under this Agreement to disclose to Customer any information with respect to third party transmission service requests, including the identity or existence of any such person or other facilities.
+Customer and FPL make no guarantees under this Agreement with respect to transmission service that is available under FPL’s Open Access Transmission Tariff or any other tariff under which transmission service may be available in the region.

 3.5 Ancillary Services

-Except as otherwise provided under Section 4.7 of this Agreement with regard to Customer's obligation to provide reactive power for system reliability purposes, and except as required by market rules established by an RTO that controls the FPL Transmission System, Customer specifically reserves unto itself, its successors and assigns, the right and option, but not the obligation, to provide ancillary services into the market.
+Except as otherwise provided under Section 4.7 of this Agreement with regard to Customer's obligation to provide reactive power for system reliability purposes, Customer specifically reserves unto itself, its successors and assigns, the right and option, but not the obligation, to provide ancillary services into the market.

 3.6 Milestones

-The Customer is required to satisfy the Milestones provided in Appendix H. If the Customer does not satisfy a Milestone on or before the date set forth in Appendix H, then the Customer shall be deemed to be in Breach under Article 17 shall apply; provided, however, the date for satisfying the Milestones shall be extended if the Customer is prevented from satisfying any said Milestone as a result of a Force Majeure or any action or inaction of FPL or its employees, agents, or contractors (such action or inaction being, a “Company-Caused Delay”).
-In such event, the extension shall be as mutually agreed by the Parties.
-In addition FPL may agree to extend any milestone dates at the request of Customer, which agreement by FPL shall not be unreasonably withheld.
-If the Customer is found to be in Default under Article 17 and FPL has commenced construction of FPL’s Interconnection Facilities, then FPL shall have the right to complete the construction of such FPL’s Interconnection Facilities as applicable, or to remove FPL’s Interconnection Facilities that have been constructed, whichever FPL deems shall result in the least cost alternative to return the FPL Transmission System to its level of operability and reliability prior to Modifications per this Agreement.
-The Customer shall reimburse FPL for such costs (including indirect cost, Taxes, etc.).
-FPL shall minimize the costs that it incurs in either completing such construction or removing such FPL’s Interconnection Facilities that have been constructed.
-If the Customer fails to reimburse FPL for any costs or expenses that are due and payable under this Section 3.6 within thirty (30) days of the date due hereunder, then FPL shall have the right to collect said costs and expenses.
+The Parties are required to satisfy the respective Milestones set forth in Appendix H. Unless otherwise mutually agreed by the Parties in writing, if the Customer does not satisfy a Milestone on or before the date set forth in Appendix H, then the Customer shall be deemed to be in Breach under Article 17; provided, however, the date for satisfying the Milestones shall be extended if the Customer is prevented from satisfying any said Milestone as a result of a reason beyond its control, including a material adverse change in law or regulation or interconnect queue (Section 2.4), a Force Majeure or any action or inaction of FPL or its employees, agents, or contractors (such action or inaction being, a “Company-Caused Delay”).
+Unless otherwise mutually agreed by the Parties in writing, if FPL does not satisfy a Milestone on or before the date set forth in Appendix H, then FPL shall pay Customer ten thousand dollars ($10,000) for each day beyond such date that it takes for FPL to satisfy such Milestone; provided, however, the date for satisfying the Milestone shall be extended if FPL is prevented from satisfying any said Milestone as a result of Force Majeure or any action or inaction of Customer or its employees, agents or contractors that directly affects FPL’s ability to satisfy said Milestone.
+In such event, the extension shall be as mutually agreed by the Parties, but in no event less than the duration of the relevant Force Majeure event.
+In addition, either Party may agree to extend any Milestone dates at the request of the other Party, which agreement by FPL shall not be unreasonably withheld.

 ARTICLE 4.
 OPERATIONS